-- these studies, bacteria were co-cultured with linezolid, and linezolid also reduced the levels - of toxin production (2-4).
-As a result, it was concluded that the inhibitory effect of linezolid - on the production of cytokines is associated with a reduction in toxin production.
-In this study, - 4 we used a supernatant of MRSA culture without linezolid to avoid the direct effect of - 5 linezolid on MRSA, including the effect on toxin production.
-Accordingly, our results - 6 showed the direct immunomodulatory effect of linezolid on airway epithelial cells. - 7 Although S. aureus is one of the important pathogens causing respiratory tract - 8 infection or pneumonia, there have been few reports regarding the influence of S. aureus on - 9 MUC5AC production; one study used an S. aureus supernatant (20), and another used - peptidoglycan from S. aureus (22).
-In this study, we revealed the mechanism of the - overexpression.
-The mechanisms of MUC5AC overexpression in airway epithelial cell lines - due to activation of MAPK pathway such as p38 MAPK and ERK1/2 has been reported at - various stimulates (27), and the previous study using peptidoglycan from S. aureus reported - that peptidoglycan-induced MUC5AC expression was activated the ERK1/2 pathway (22). - This finding was similar to our results; in this study, only the ERK1/2 inhibitor reduced - MUC5AC overexpression at the protein level.
-In western blot analysis, ERK1/2 was - phosphorylated and p38 MAPK and JNK were not phosphorylated.
-Thus, activation of the - 18 ERK1/2 pathway seems to be specific to S. aureus-induced MUC5AC overexpression. - 19 Furthermore, we showed that the mechanism of the effect of linezolid: linezolid inhibited the - 20 phosphorylation of ERK1/2 in western blot analysis.
-The upper stream factors of ERK1/2, - 21 which was affected by MRSA and linezolid, was not investigated in this study, but the - findings about the inhibitory effect of linezolid in MAPK pathway could suggest the direct - effect of linezolid on airway epithelial cells. - There are some limitations in this study.
-We used only 1 MRSA strain that is a - clinical isolate obtained from our hospital, and there is some possibility that the MUC5AC
+25 effect on the pathogens-induced production of inflammatory cytokines (2-4).
+However, in

+7Although S. aureus is one of the important pathogens causing respiratory tract infection or pneumonia, there have been few reports regarding the influence of S. aureus on 8 9 MUC5AC production; one study used an S. aureus supernatant (20), and another used peptidoglycan from S. aureus (22).
+In this study, we revealed the mechanism of the 10 overexpression.
+The mechanisms of MUC5AC overexpression in airway epithelial cell lines 11 12due to activation of MAPK pathway such as p38 MAPK and ERK1/2 has been reported at various stimulates (27), and the previous study using peptidoglycan from S. aureus reported 13that peptidoglycan-induced MUC5AC expression was activated the ERK1/2 pathway (22).
+14This finding was similar to our results; in this study, only the ERK1/2 inhibitor reduced 15MUC5AC overexpression at the protein level.
+In western blot analysis, ERK1/2 was 16phosphorylated and p38 MAPK and JNK were not phosphorylated.
+Thus, activation of the 17ERK1/2 pathway seems to be specific to S. aureus-induced MUC5AC overexpression.
+18Furthermore, we showed that the mechanism of the effect of linezolid: linezolid inhibited the 1920phosphorylation of ERK1/2 in western blot analysis.
+The upper stream factors of ERK1/2, which was affected by MRSA and linezolid, was not investigated in this study, but the 21findings about the inhibitory effect of linezolid in MAPK pathway could suggest the direct 2223effect of linezolid on airway epithelial cells.

+There are some limitations in this study.
+We used only 1 MRSA strain that is a clinical isolate obtained from our hospital, and there is some possibility that the MUC5AC

 1 overexpression was strain specific.
-We did not compare the effect of linezolid with the other

-2 anti-MRSA agents, and it was not recognized whether the effect is a specific superior study, linezolid showed the inhibition effect at a trough concentration in the ELF of patients with VAP (25).
-In patients with VAP, MRSA is the most common pathogen, and the mortality rate is as high as 32.2% (28).
-Additionally, mucin overexpression was also observed in the patients, and the overexpression contributes to impending mucociliary clearance and favor the colonization of Pseudomonas aeruginosa that is also the common pathogen in VAP (19).
-Consequently, the control of mucin overexpression seemed to be important in such patients, and linezolid might have a potential to inhibit the overexpression.
+We did not compare the effect of linezolid with the other 2 anti-MRSA agents, and it was not recognized whether the effect is a specific superior 3 characteristics.
+However, we think that our results showed a possibility that the 4 immunomodulatory effect of linezolid helps a treatment in the critically ill patients.
+In this 5 study, linezolid showed the inhibition effect at a trough concentration in the ELF of patients 6 with VAP (25).
+In patients with VAP, MRSA is the most common pathogen, and the 7 mortality rate is as high as 32.2% (28).
+Additionally, mucin overexpression was also 8 observed in the patients, and the overexpression contributes to impending mucociliary 9 clearance and favor the colonization of Pseudomonas aeruginosa that is also the common 10 pathogen in VAP (19).
+Consequently, the control of mucin overexpression seemed to be 11 important in such patients, and linezolid might have a potential to inhibit the overexpression.
+12 In conclusion, our study showed that the MRSA supernatant-induced MUC5AC 13 expression via activation of the ERK1/2 pathway and that linezolid inhibits MUC5AC 14 overexpression.
+The inhibition effect was considered as a direct immunomodulatory effect on 15 airway epithelial cells, and the effect has a possibility to help a treatment in patients with 16 VAP caused by MRSA.
+17